cockroachdb/docs/v21.2/cockroach-sql.md

 ## Prerequisites

-The [role option of the user](create-role.html#role-options) logging in must be `SQLLOGIN`.
-If the user's role option has been set to `SQLNOLOGIN`, the user cannot log in using the SQL CLI with any authentication method.
+The [role option of the user](create-role.html#role-options) logging in must be `LOGIN` or `SQLLOGIN`, which are granted by default.
+If the user's role option has been set to `NOLOGIN` or `NOSQLLOGIN`, the user cannot log in using the SQL CLI with any authentication method.

 ## Synopsis